 International human rights law does not allow states to insist upon state permission for people to exercise human rights, for example by meeting together for worship or founding and running a belief community.
 International human rights law also does not allow states to review beliefs before granting legal status to a religious community if it applies for this (see the Organisation for Security and Co-operation in Europe (OSCE)/Venice Commission Guidelines on the Legal Personality of Religious or Belief Communities ()).

 Minsk: Church repeatedly denied permission to exist

-In the capital Minsk, Pentecostal Christians of Your Will Be Done Church complained to Forum 18 that they are struggling for registration and facing resistance from the authorities, who have rejected three of their applications in 2018.
-"We have been applying for the registration of our community since 2017 and have already received four denials," the church's pastor Vyacheslav Novakovsky complained to Forum 18 on 6 December.
+In the capital Minsk, Pentecostal Christians of Your Will Be Done Church told Forum 18 that they are struggling for registration and facing resistance from the authorities, who have rejected three of their applications in 2018.
+"We have been applying for the registration of our community since 2017 and have already received four denials," the church's pastor Vyacheslav Novakovsky told Forum 18 on 6 December.

 The Your Will Be Done Church, previously a member congregation of the Pentecostal Union, has more than 20 members.
 But, aware of current laws which prescribe punishments for meeting for worship without state registration, it insists it will hold no religious meetings until it can get registration.

 "We want to comply with the law and gather for religious meetings without fear of raids, fines or detentions," Pastor Novakovsky told Forum 18.